The Nature of Technological Progress

 We Direct Technology

-Technology amplifies the human condition, and as we know, the human condition is dualistic.
+Technology amplifies the human condition, and as we have seen, the human condition is dualistic.
 Technology is a reflection of human character, and we are a reflection of it.

-Technology is neither good or bad, but this knowledge in and of itself can affect the balance.
-If we know that technology has equal potential for good and bad, we can factor that knowledge into its usage.
-If we can preempt and anticipate the potential misuses of technology, we can prevent those mistakes from ever happening.
+Technology is neither good or bad, but awareness of that duality also gives us the power to change it through design.
+If we know that technology has equal potential for good and bad, we if we can factor that knowledge into its usage, then we can preempt and anticipate the potential misuses of technology, and prevent those mistakes from ever happening.
+If technology is a double-edged sword, then all we have to do is sharpen one side and dull the other, so to speak.
+It’s all about defining what we want technology to be, in a social context.

-- The Age of Species-Directed Evolution – humans have entered a new evolutionary phase; one that does not act on biology, but rather on memes and ideas.
+- Homo Evolutis – we have entered a new evolutionary phase — one that does not act on biology, but rather on memes and ideas.

 - The Law of Accelerating Returns – because technology grows exponentially, so does human knowledge.